saaratrix/nuu-ffxiv-act-chat-extractor/README.md

 ----
 ## How to install and use
-Download latest html file from releases: https://github.com/saaratrix/nuu-ffxiv-act-chat-extractor/releases \
+You use the application directly here: https://saaratrix.github.io/nuu-ffxiv-act-chat-extractor/nuu-ffxiv-act-chat-extractor.html

-Then open the nuu-ffxiv-act-chat-extractor.html file in your browser.
+Or you can download the [nuu-ffxiv-act-chat-extractor.1.1.0.html](https://github.com/saaratrix/nuu-ffxiv-act-chat-extractor/releases/download/1.1.0/nuu-ffxiv-act-chat-extractor.1.1.0.html) file to your computer. \

-You can also use the application directly here: https://saaratrix.github.io/nuu-ffxiv-act-chat-extractor/nuu-ffxiv-act-chat-extractor.html
+Then open the `nuu-ffxiv-act-chat-extractor.1.1.0.html` file with your browser.

 On Windows the ACT Logs are by default found in the folder `%APPDATA%\Advanced Combat Tracker\FFXIVLogs`